ReCommenXer/AAKUB/README.md

 local playerGui = player:WaitForChild("PlayerGui")
 local blackScreenUI = nil

-local function toggleBlackScreen(enable)
+-- Function to toggle the black screen local function toggleBlackScreen(enable)
-    -- If we're disabling the black screen if not enable then
+    if not enable then
-        if blackScreenUI then
+        -- If disabling, remove the black screen UI if blackScreenUI then
             blackScreenUI:Destroy()
             blackScreenUI = nil